iammatthias/fcau/README.md

 **Options:**

 - `-u, --username [username]`: Specify the username to query.
 If not provided, you will be prompted.
-- `-c, --cron`: Schedule a cron job for this query.

 #### Update Command